mx1001/hardops_manual/docs/csharpen.md

 ![csharpen](img/csharpen/c2.png)

 - Modifiers (hold shift to select / deselect) defaults generally are fine with the exception of sometimes ignoring solidify as well
-- general parameters (antiquainted - these options aren't changed normally)
+- general parameters - adjustments to cSharp
+  - the left numbers are global parameters.
+Changing those will make csharp remember next time.
+  - instance numbers - for changing the behavior of csharp for this one instance
-- sharpness - same reason as [ssharpen](ssharpen.md)
+- sharpness - same reasons as [ssharpen](ssharpen.md)

 ---